Not your usual guide to backpacking Colombia

 - – Stay away from areas still controlled by Gorilla groups (they still control some jungle areas)

-- – Drugs will be pushed on you in the streets, do not buy them as they could be undercover police and you don’t know what they are selling.
+- – Drugs will be pushed on you in the streets, do not buy them from these guys as they could be undercover police and you don’t know what they are selling.
 In places like Medellin, dealers will sell to you and then tell the police they sold to you.
 (Yes It’s a setup, saw it happen to plenty of people with my own eyes.)

 I was expecting Colombia to be a lot more expensive than it turned out to be.
-I was able to travel Colombia and live in Bogotá within my budget.
+I was able to travel Colombia and live in Bogotá for three months within my tight budget.
 Unlike other countries where prices can fluctuate depending on the region, Colombia has similar prices nationwide.
 That is except for areas of Medellin like Poblado (Hipster and backpacker area) and Cartagena where the prices are higher because of the growth in tourism in these areas.

 Cartagena is a popular holiday destination for Americans and wealthy Colombians so the prices are jacked up.
 If you’re on a tight budget you don’t have to skip it, your purse strings will just be a little tighter.
 To save money it’s a good idea to find accommodation outside the walled city, eat the amazing street food for next to nothing and buy alcohol from stores and not bars.
 (Drinking in public is legal)